Pam

 IHG has three options for staying in Iceland, all Mr. and Mrs. Smith hotels.
 Does anyone else think that is an odd name for a hotel?
 Evidently, they are a travel company that partners with boutique hotels.
 They don’t own or manage any of the properties.
 They look really nice, so I would like to give them a try.
 The room size looks a little more compact in Iceland, though.

 I was pleasantly surprised to see so many ways to get to Iceland on points and miles and stay there too.
 This is a trip I would like to make in the next few years.
-Being able to travel hack my way there makes it a must-do!
+Being able to use credit card points and miles to get there makes it a must-do!

 Editorial Note: The editorial content on this site is not provided by credit card issuer.
 All opinions, reviews, and recommendations are expressed by the author, not the credit card issuer.